 Middletown, NY 10941

-This course meets the criteria for 14 contact hours (1.4 CEUs).
-Course meets the basic criteria of the MD Board of Physical Therapy Examiners for 1.4 CEU's.
+This course meets the criteria for 14 contact hours (1.4 CEUs)

 The PA State Board of Board of Physical Therapy recognizes other state's approvals.